Timinator2000/Algorithm_X/18 - your turn/03 - harmless rooks cont.md

 To solve this puzzle with the Algorithm X implementation discussed in the previous pages, you mst figure out ways to place many more rooks logically.
 We already handicapped Algorithm X by customizing it to be inefficient.
 The boards it can solve need to be a lot smaller than the large test cases.

 Algorithm X might not be the best solution to this puzzle, but this is a hard puzzle and any solution is commendable.
-Getting an Algorithm X-based solution up and running quickly that solves the boards once they are reduced enough provides a feedback system that might be exactly what you need to persevere and solve all test cases.
+Getting an Algorithm X-based solution up and running quickly, that solves the boards once they are reduced enough, provides a feedback system that might be exactly what you need to persevere and solve all test cases.